-- Onion, Garlic, Celery ribs, Mushrooms, Radishes– These are the low-carb veggies that will be used to make your beef stew super hearty and healthy.
+- Onion, Garlic, Celery ribs, Mushrooms, and Radishes– These are the low-carb veggies used to make your beef stew hearty and healthy.

 - Beef broth– Look for the low sodium kind so you can control the salt yourself.

-- Canned diced tomatoes and tomato paste– Canned tomatoes adds perfectly diced tomatoes with their juice.
-Tomato paste is super concentrated, so it adds lots of extra tomato flavor without the added liquid.
+- Canned diced tomatoes and tomato paste– Canned tomatoes add perfectly diced tomatoes with their juice.
+Tomato paste is super concentrated, adding lots of extra tomato flavor without the added liquid.

-- Worcestershire sauce and Bragg’s Liquid Aminos– These are what add that umami flavor that goes a long way.
+- Worcestershire sauce and Bragg’s Liquid Aminos– These add that umami flavor that goes a long way.

 - Xanthan Gum- This is a low-carb thickener I use to thicken the stew.

 This Keto Beef Stew Recipe is gluten-free.
 I would suggest checking the ingredients you use in your kitchen to ensure there is no hidden gluten.